 Canada works to reduce the impact of natural disasters throughout through the development of policies and programming, while encouraging countries to incorporate climate change adaptation needs into their poverty reduction strategies.
 Governments, from the local to the national level, bear the primary responsibility for protecting their populations from natural hazards and for responding to the humanitarian needs created by natural disasters.

-Through the Canadian International Development Agency (CIDA), Canada provides proactive financial support to the International Strategy for Disaster Reduction and other key international disaster risk reduction actors for their preparedness, mitigation, and early warning activities in support of the Hyogo Framework.
+Through the Department of Foreign Affairs, Trade and Development, Canada provides proactive financial support to the International Strategy for Disaster Reduction and other key international disaster risk reduction actors for their preparedness, mitigation, and early warning activities in support of the Hyogo Framework.

-For the complete list of CIDA-funded disaster preparedness and response projects, visit the Project Browser - International Humanitarian Assistance.
+For the complete list of Canada's disaster preparedness and response projects for international development, visit the Project Browser - International Humanitarian Assistance.